Labrys and Horns

 An Introduction to Modern Minoan Paganism

-Modern Minoan Paganism: symbols and practices
+Modern Minoan Paganism: our symbols and basic spiritual practices

 Compendium: find out about the foods, stones, incense, and herbs and Minoans used so you can add them to your practice